tillitis/tillitis-key1/hw/boards/mta1-usb-v1/test/README.md

 ### TP-1 (tp1_test_sequence)

 This test programs a TP-1, then tests that it can program a TK-1.
+It should be run on all newly assembled TP-1 boards.

 Requirements: